exasol/postgresql-virtual-schema/doc/extension_store/README.md

 * Allow renaming the VIRTUAL SCHEMA by updating?
     * We need to know the "old" name of the schema to delete it
     * Easy solution: user has to completely delete the VS and create it from scratch
+* How to handle rollbacks in case installation fails?
+* Revert to previous version if an upgrade fails?